Holidays In Malta

 Malta Holidays - Destination Profile

 Qawra is relatively new among Malta holidays.
-This seaside town has an decidedly upmarket feel with a selection of shops dotted along the seafront as well as numerous bars and restaurants.
+This seaside town has a decidedly upmarket feel with a selection of shops dotted along the seafront as well as numerous bars and restaurants.
 The inviting, sparkling waters for swimming make up for the lack of a sandy beach.
-Other popular resorts include Mellieha Bay, St Pauls Bay, Bugibba and the small neighbouring island of Gozo.

 Holidays in Malta - Things to see